zhu-xlab/ML4Earth-Hackathon-2023/README.md

 ##  Gridded Manning coefficient
 Land cover information is useful for estimating and adjusting friction coefficients in Floodcast.

+##  Initial Conditions
+The flood inundation depth on 0:00 August 18 is extracted using FABDEM and the SAR-based flood extent, based on the tool in [1,3]

 ##  Rainfall data
 The rainfall data is a grid‐based data set at $0.1^{\circ} \times 0.1^{\circ}$ spatial resolution and half-hourly temporal resolution from GPM-IMERG.
 Utilizing the proposed real-time rainfall processing and analysis tool in [3], rainfall data with a temporal resolution of 30s and a spatial resolution of $480 m \times 480 m$ is obtained.

-##  Initial Conditions
-The flood inundation depth on 0:00 August 18 is extracted using FABDEM and the SAR-based flood extent, based on the tool in [1,3]

 ## Boundary Conditions
 If boundary conditions are to be considered in your designed model, the study area only considers the discharges at the inflow boundary, which is 13236$m3/s$.

 # Training and validation Dataset
+In a 12-hour timeframe (43,200 seconds), we split the dataset into a training set comprising the first 30,240 seconds (1,008 dynamic process results) and a validation set comprising the remaining 12,960 seconds (432 dynamic process results).
+This division facilitates effective model training and evaluation.

 # Terms of Use

 # References